caoruicn1/My-Notes/FRM/Stigum Money Market.md

 - **Ussage**
 	- BAs are typically used in the trade of goods, often in importing and exporting with firms from foreign countries
-	- the manufacturer typically presents the BA for payment prior to the matu- rity date and receives a discounted amount, less than the face value
+	- the manufacturer typically presents the BA for payment prior to the maturity date and receives a discounted amount, less than the face value
 	- bank is still responsible for making payment
 	- BAs are highly liquid
 	- Only large banks with well-staffed foreign departments act as accepting banks